cse110-fa21-group29/cse110-fa21-group29/specs/documentation/development/development-workflow.md

 [Back to Table of Contents](TABLE-OF-CONTENTS.md)

 ## Overview
 This document covers the workflow that all developers should follow.

-It will discuss the following topics in order:
+### Topics discussed
 1. Issue creation
 2. Feature branch creation
 3. Creating a PR